sharpcystals-github342/InfiniteYieldEvolve/README.md

 - Add a command for checking if players are spawned or not
 - Add more commands for Infinite Yield [Evolve Edition]

-# Rework coming soon, adding 10 more commands, seperating the infinite vision range from foodhax, and turning into a seperate command: infvision | uninfvision/noinfvision
+# Rework coming soon, adding 10 more commands, seperating the infinite vision range from foodhax, and turning into a seperate command: infvision | uninfvision/noinfvision, same with traps.